Nonlinear periodic and solitary rolling waves in falling two-layer viscous liquid films: Long-wave instability of a falling two-layer film with inertia

-The system Eqs.\,(\ref{eq1},\ref{eq2}) represents the long-wave boundary-layer model of a two-dimensional two-layer viscous film.
-By setting $\rho_1=\rho_2$, $\mu_1=\mu_2$, $\sigma_1=0$ and letting $q_1,h_1\rightarrow 0$, it can be shown that system Eqs.\,(\ref{eq1},\ref{eq2}) exactly reduces to Shkadov's model of a one-layer liquid film on an incline \cite{Shkadov67,Shkadov68}.
 The Shkadov model was shown to correctly predict the velocity of two-dimensional nonlinear surface waves in one-layer falling liquid films \cite{alekseenko85,trifonov_tsvelodub_1991}.
 It should be noted, however, that the two-dimensional flow regime can only be sustained for relatively small Reynolds numbers, ${\rm Re}=gd_2^3/[3(\mu_2/\rho_2)^2]\approx 1\dots 10$.
 As a result of this limitation, the thickness of the layers must be chosen in the sub-millimetre range for common fluids, such as water or oil.
 The Shkadov model and its minor modifications have also been previously used to study Faraday instability in one-layer liquid films \cite{bes13,bes17} and in isolated liquid drops \cite{maksymov19}.

 In what follows we consider a free-falling two-layer film on a vertical solid plate, i.e.~$\theta=\pi/2$.
 The base stationary flow with constant fluxes $q_i^{(0)}$ corresponds to a flat two-layer film with $h_i=d_i$ and can be found from Eq.\,(\ref{eq1})